How long is rehab — It’s a great question. In short, it wholly depends on you, your addiction and how you want to tackle your road to recovery.

-“How long is Rehab?” is a question that comes up quite a bit at Changing Tides.
-We understand both the eagerness for recovery and the need to get back to the obligations of your regular day to day life, but we’re not your average drug and alcohol rehabilitation center.
+At Changing Tides, we understand both the eagerness for recovery and the need to get back to the obligations of your regular day-to-day life, but we’re not your average drug and alcohol rehabilitation center.
 While we can give you a general sense of the time commitment that treatment will take, please know that there’s no cookie-cutter answer to the timeline for rehab recovery.

-All our programs provide a sense of liberty not afforded in traditional institutions.
+All our drug abuse and alcohol abuse programs provide a sense of liberty not afforded in traditional institutions.
 We believe more restrictive forms of rehabilitation can lead to a dependence on a rigid and isolated environment to maintain sobriety.
 Our team guides you through the recovery process while affording you the freedom to learn how to integrate what you learn in a real-world setting.

 How Long Is Inpatient Drug Rehab?

-Also known as a partial hospitalization program (PHP), the program involves removing yourself from your daily routine.
+Changing Tides goes the extra mile in offering a Day Treatment/ Partial Hospitalization Program (PHP).
+The program involves removing yourself from your daily routine.
 We provide beachfront accommodation that affords you enough autonomy to look after yourself and learn how to live a sober life while ensuring addiction experts and medical staff teach you the skills and arm you with the tools necessary to change your life.

 The minimum time period for inpatient addiction treatment is typically 28 days, but specific details vary from person to person, as no one’s experiences are the same.
 We are careful to work at your pace and devise customized treatment plans for each individual.

 For the first 10 days in treatment, you work closely with your primary therapist to gain a full understanding of your needs and construct a treatment plan.
 Once your requirements have been thoroughly assessed, you spend the remaining weeks in a mixture of group and individual therapy.
 With certified counselors, you’ll work through the causes of your addiction and devise new coping mechanisms and strategies to help you maintain abstinence long term.